Relationships and Enforced Chastity

 Prioritize Each Other's Wellbeing

 Physical comfort matters.
 If the device hurts, fix it.
 If frustration is building to the point of misery, talk about it.
 Chastity should never be about suffering for its own sake.
 Emotional wellbeing matters just as much: if one of you is feeling neglected or overwhelmed, pause and reconnect.
 Sometimes the most loving thing you can do is unlock and just cuddle.
+The health section provides more information about maintaining physical and emotional wellbeing over time.

 Stay Flexible and Curious